Tavares, Florida

-Tavares (/tʌvˈɛəɹiz/, tuh-VAIR-ees) is a city in the central portion of the U.S. state of Florida.
-It is the county seat of Lake County.
+Tavares (/tʌvˈɛəɹiz/, tuh-VAIR-ees) is a city and the county seat of Lake County, Florida.
 The population at the 2020 census was 19,003, and in 2019 the population was estimated to be 17,749.
 It is part of the Orlando–Kissimmee–Sanford Metropolitan Statistical Area.
-The name is a popular Portuguese surname and toponym.

 History

 Organized in 1885, and completed in 1888 on land donated by St. Clair-Abrams, the Union Congregational Church was the first church in Tavares.